arbust280/just-an-eco-dashboard/readme.md

 1. Open the dashboard
 2. Click **⚙️ Settings**
 3. Paste the Sheet ID
-4. Click **🔗 Test Connection** to verify
+4. Click **🔗 Test Connection** to verify (check that number of rows detected matches your Google Sheet)
+5. Check the page name of the Google Sheet and **make sure it matches that of the dashboard settings**
-5. Click **💾 Save & Load**
+6. Click **💾 Save & Load**

 ## Features

 - 📊 Total recycling stats with animated counters
-- 📈 Weekly/monthly trend charts (stacked bar)
+- 📈 Weekly AND monthly trend charts (stacked bar)
 - 🍩 Material breakdown donut chart
-- 🏆 Class leaderboard with medals
+- 🏆 Class leaderboard with medals :)
-- 🎯 School goal tracker with progress ring
+- 🎯 School goal tracker with progress ring (Can be removed)
-- ⚙️ Settings panel to connect Google Sheet
+- ⚙️ Settings panel to connect Google Sheets
-- 📱 Fully responsive (mobile, tablet, desktop)
+- 📱 Fully responsive (for all platforms mobile, tablet, desktop)
-- 🎨 Premium dark eco theme
+- 🎨 cool dark eco theme

 ## Tech Stack